The Best Ways to Soundproof a Room Without Tearing Down Your Walls

 – Measuring tape

-– Heavy curtains, preferably ceiling-to-floor length
+– Sound-absorbing curtains, preferably floor-to-ceiling length

 – Bathroom scale

 – Hanging system (rods, wires, or other systems rated for your curtain weight)

 Measure the walls before purchasing the curtains.
 When shopping, check package info for the curtains’ weight; you’ll need this to choose rods or another hanging system sturdy enough to hold them.
 If you’re set on curtains that don’t include the weight on the packaging, weigh them on your bathroom scale at home.
 Keep curtains in the packaging while them so they’ll sit easily on the scale.